Elektrobit/ebcl_template/docs/examples/kernel.md

   - boot/config*
 ```

-We can copy this config as _.config_ into the kernel source and build the kernel using make.
+We can copy this config as _.config_ into the kernel source and build the kernel using task.

 To make use of our local built kernel binary we need and adapted _boot.yaml_: